M27113/AI_Task_Planner/README.md

 ---

-## 🧠 AI Assistance
+## 🧠 AI Assistance Disclosure

-Some parts of this project, including the planning logic, prompt design, and README write-up, were developed with the help of AI (ChatGPT).
-All code implementation, testing, and integration were done by me.
+This project leveraged AI (ChatGPT) for guidance on designing prompts, organizing code structure, and improving readability.
+The full implementation, testing, final integration, and learning process were completed independently by me.